melonlay/leetcode-codebase/document/algorithms/merging/k_way_merge_heap.md

 *   **Time Complexity:** O(N log k), where N is the total number of elements across all sequences, and k is the number of sequences.
 Each element is pushed onto and popped from the heap once (O(log k) per operation).
 *   **Space Complexity:** O(k) to store at most one element from each sequence in the heap.
 *   **Benefits:** Efficient for merging multiple sorted sequences, significantly better than repeatedly merging two lists (which would be O(Nk)).
 *   **Pitfalls:** Requires careful handling of heap elements if items are not directly comparable (use the tuple technique).
 Ensure edge cases like empty input lists or empty sequences are handled.

+## Related Concepts
+*   Heap / Priority Queue: `../../data_structures/heap_priority_queue.md`
+*   Merge Sort (uses 2-way merge)